AnarBayanzul/Game-Engine/README.md

 - Narrow-phase collision detection on convex shapes through Gilbert-Johnson Keerthi (GJK) algorithm
 	- Returns true on collision, minimum distance between objects on no collision
 - User provided function runs on collision between object types for event-driven interation.

+# Indie-style Horror Demo Game
+A minimalist point and click game where you navigate through a house and unlock rooms to go to sleep.

+## Shader Effects
+- Blinn-Phong and point lighting
+- Bloom
+- Posterization
+- Edge-highlighting kernel effect

+## Other
+- Background and event-based audio
+- 3D modeled-house, furniture, and small items
+- Scene transitions
+- Persistent inventory state